dtjohnson/typeshield/README.md

     }
 }
 ```
-You can, of course, nest the guards however deep you'd like.
+You can, of course, nest the guards however deeply you'd like.

 ### Composing Guards
 Guardian comes with two operators ([[or]] and [[and]]) for easily combining guards together to create new guards.
 (In fact, many of the guards included in Guardian are created this way.)
-The [[or]] operator can be used to check if a value matches on of 2 or more guards.
+The [[or]] operator can be used to check if a value matches one of two or more guards.
 ```ts
 import { isNumber, isString, isUndefined } from 'guardian';